executors/executors/README.md

 bool operator==(const two_way_executor& x, const two_way_executor& y);
 ```

-1. An object of class `two_way_executor` stores an instance of any `OneWayExecutor` type.
+1. An object of class `two_way_executor` stores an instance of any `TwoWayExecutor` type.
 The stored instance is called the *contained executor*.

 ### Construction and destruction